esmero/archipelago-documentation/docs/ami.md

 - For most standard AMI ingests, each Row of your spreadsheet/CSV will correspond to a single Digital Object or Collection.
 - Columns in your spreadsheet/CSV can be mapped to different data (files) and metadata elements (label, description, subjects, etc.).

-- It is recommended that different types of files are placed into separate columns--"images", "documents", "models", "videos", "audios".
+- It is recommended that different types of files are placed into separate columns--"images", "documents", "models", "videos", "audios", "text".
   - Filepaths can point to remote files, to existing files within your docker container, s3 (or other storage type/location that is accessible to Archipelago), and to paths within zip files.
       - Example path for existing file within docker container:
       `/var/www/html/d8content/myAMIimage.jpg`